top of page

 Method 1

-Some of the limitations of Method 1
+Limitations of Method 1

 Method 2

-Some of the limitations of Method 2
+Limitations of Method 2

 Product pricing is one of the most important decisions